Configuring the WiFi Servo Controller for use over the Internet

 Port forwarding

-To understand port forwarding first we need to discuss how home networks are usually set up.
-Typically a home network is setup as a private network.
+To understand how port forwarding works it is necessary to understand how networks are usually set up.
+Typically a home or business network is setup as an isolated private network separate from the Internet.
 When you subscribe to an ISP they provide you with a single address and line of access to the WAN or Internet.
 These services often include a modem of some type.
 If you wanted you could connect the modem directly to a PC however this would limit access to a single computer.
 Attaching a router to the modem and the computer to the router will allow for many devices to share a single IP address on the WAN however these devices will have unique address on the LAN.
 To the outside WAN network it looks like all traffic is coming from one address although may be coming from multiple addresses.
-When traffic is going from the LAN to the WNA or from the LAN to another device on the LAN there are no issues since there are no shared addresses.
+When traffic is going from the LAN to the WAN or from the LAN to another device on the LAN there are no issues since there are no shared addresses.
 However when traffic needs to go from the WAN to the LAN a mechanism to distinguish what device the traffic is meant for is needed.
 This is where port forwarding comes in.

 Port forwarding is a method of allowing packets arriving on a particular port to be sent to a specific device on a private network.In the port forwarding configuration two things must be specified; port and IP address.
-The primary port has an address of 10001, enter this in the configuration.
+The Wi-Fi Servo Controller 2 resides on port 10001, enter this in the the routers configuration.
 The next thing to setup is the IP address.
-This is the IP address currently assigned to the WiFi Servo Controller on the local network.
-These two settings together basically tell the router to forward any packets arriving on port 10001 to the specified IP address.
-If you wish to use the secondary port on the WiFi Servo Controller also repeat the steps above however point to port 10002.It has been observed that some home routers do not like forwarding ports 10001 and 10002.
-If you have made sure to set everything up correctly but still cannot get connected try changing the port to a smaller one like 81 and 82 for example.
+This is the IP address currently assigned to the Wi-Fi Servo Controller 2 on the local network.
+These two settings together tell the router to forward any packet arriving on port 10001 to the specified LAN IP address.

 Accessing Remotely